simonhauck/fantastic-monorepos-and-where-to-find-them/how-to-use-this-template.md

 ## Get rid if "template" name

 1. Change name in `settings.gradle.kts`
-2. Change the gorup in the root `build.gradle.kts`
+2. Change the group in the root `build.gradle.kts`
 3. Change module structure (it contains the template name and the group)
 4. Change the action status image in the readme